port-labs/terraform-provider-port-labs/docs/resources/port_aggregation_properties.md

 # port_aggregation_properties (Resource)

-# Aggregation Property
+# Aggregation Properties

-This resource allows you to manage an aggregation property.
+This resource allows you to manage aggregation properties of a blueprint.

 See the [Port documentation](https://docs.getport.io/build-your-software-catalog/define-your-data-model/setup-blueprint/properties/aggregation-properties/) for more information about aggregation properties.